hackclub/winter/alialiwa2005.md

 They're also realitively affordable overall, don't use much electricity, and are surprisingly powerful for their credit-card-size.

-Aside from these, you also need accessories, like power supplies, storage, ethernet cables, and a cluster stand/stackable cases for organization.
+Aside from these, you also need accessories, like power supplies, storage (like MicroSDCards, at least 16GB, ideally 32GB), ethernet cables, and a cluster stand/stackable cases for organization.

 You'll also need a laptop or PC for initial setup of the Pis.